 A corporation is a quite different creature from a sole proprietorship.
 In the United States, a corporation is a sort of virtual entity.
 A corporation takes on rights and abilities like a person – that’s why it uses the word “corp” as in the corporal body.
 The difference is that it features the ability to exist perpetually, quickly transfer interests, and provide limited liability for the corporation’s shareholders (owners).

-Read my advice about whether a corporation would be a good legal business entity for you linked below:
+Read our advice about whether a corporation would be a good legal business entity for you linked below:

 A nonprofit organization is one that meets the IRS requirements for tax-exempt status because they provide a public benefit and have social missions.
 Nonprofit organizations include hospitals, universities, national charities, and charitable foundations that give back to the community for the common good.